OfficeDev/office-scripts-docs/docs/resources/scenarios/punch-clock.md

     }
     ```

-1. Rename the script to "Punch clock"
+1. Rename the script to "Punch clock".

 1. Save the script.